TOP

 Northern Patagonia, Chile

-This rainy weather is the result of winds that carry anticyclonic winds of South Pacific, which is condensed by the cold Humboldt coastal.
-Upon entering the continent, as rain falls to the Andes and dissipated when it hit dry winds from the Patagonian steppe of Argentina.
+This rainy weather is the result of winds that carry anticyclonic winds of the South Pacific, which is condensed by the cold Humboldt coastal.
+Upon entering the continent, rain fell to the Andes and dissipated when it hit dry winds from the Patagonian steppe of Argentina.

 Do not forget that the Reserve is one of the few places in the world covered with temperate rain forest where we can enjoy the perception of wildlife in all its glory.
 Respect the natural rhythm of it and its ecosystems, future generations will enjoy the wonders of the cold forest, a world heritage site.